minamorl/redis-orm/README.md

     return self.author.retrive()
 ```

-In example, User has many Memo.
-Memo also can get author.
+In this example, User has many Memo.
+Memo can also possess an author.

-redisorm do not generate any magic method explictly.
-You can implement getters implictly, by comfortable way.
+redisorm do not generate any magic method implicitly.
+You can implement getters explicitly, by your comfortable way.

 ## Author